telescout/gruntly-website/src/pages/terms-of-service.md

 ## 13. Contact Information

-For any questions regarding these Terms, please contact us at support@gruntly.ai
+For any questions regarding these Terms, please contact us at support@gruntly.co